Civ13/civ13-wiki/wiki/Guide_to_Hygiene.md

 In this guide you will learn how not to be a filthy disgusting unga that is so depressed he's considering drowning himself in his own urine as a way of suicide.
-In other words, someone who will not be hated by literally everyone around them.
+In other words, someone who won't be hated by literally everyone around them.
 Wow!
 Rare indeed.

-So, you are a bit stinky and need a good wash.
-There are currently two ways you are able to wash yourself.
-1. is a bucket of clean water (pots and barrels work too).
-2. is a shower.
+So, you're a bit stinky and need a good wash.
+There are currently three ways you are able to wash yourself: 1. is a bucket of clean water (pots and barrels work too); 2. is a shower; 3. is a bath.

-**Washing your stinky ass self:**
+**Washing your stinky ass self with a bucket:**

 1. Fill a bucket with at least 30 units of clean water, either from a well, or boiled in a pot from a puddle or river.